pps43/pps43.github.io/content/posts/using_physx_collision.md

 }
 ```

-To set collision data to filter later, on each shape:
+To set collision data on each shape for filtering later:

 ```cpp
 PxFilterData collisionFilter;